tomaka/luawrapper/README.md

 This is a headers-only library.
 Simply include the file `include/LuaContext.hpp` in your code, and you can use the `LuaContext` class.

+The `include/misc/exception.hpp` file is required only for VC++.

-All the other files in the source code are only for testing purposes.
+All the files outside of the `include` directory are only for testing purposes and can be ignored.

 ### Why should I use it?
 * very easy to use